jserranr/Native101/README.md

 If you have not created a virtual device on the installation process, do that now.

-Once you have a Virtual Device instance creted, click on the play icon to run it, you'll see a window appearing with the device depicted on it.
+Once you have a Virtual Device instance created, click on the play icon to run it, you'll see a window appearing with the device depicted on it.

 ![AVD Manager Console][AVDManagerConsole]